Kazzz-S/klayout/macbuild/ReadMe.md

 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

 ### 6C.
 Fully Homebrew-flavored build with Homebrew Ruby 3.3 and Homebrew Python 3.11
-Important: to build KLayout newer than 0.28.17, you need "Qt6" to address [the compilation issue](https://github.com/KLayout/klayout/issues/1599).
+Important: to build KLayout >= 0.29.0, you need "Qt6" to address [the compilation issue](https://github.com/KLayout/klayout/issues/1599).

 0. Install Homebrew, then install Qt6, Ruby 3.3, Python 3.11, and libgit2 by
 ```